AesthicEthics/ros-task/README.md

 ./scripts/deploy/devel.sh # To enter the docker container ros2 launch limo_simulation limo.launch.py # To launch the simulator
 ```

-### What do I edit?

-1. Modify the package `limo_control` in the workspace directory for adding your c++ controller program.
-2. Make a launch file that can launch everything (Controller and Simualation).
-3. Modify `scripts/deploy/app.sh` such that, when `scripts/deploy/start.sh` is run, the task is executed automatically.

-### Known Issues

 1. This will not work with docker desktop, please do not use it, use the default engine.